P.K. Van Voorhees

 Patrice (“P.K.”)
 Van Voorhees received her B.F.A. in Music Theatre/Dance from the University of Michigan and headed to New York where she studied with theatre greats Fred Kareman (Meisner) for Acting, Elizabeth Howell (Broadway) for Voice and David Howard, Willy Burmann, Alexandra Danilova, Miguel Godreau, Frank Hatchett and Phil Black for Dance, among many others.
 She has appeared as an actress on Broadway, Off-Broadway in original shows at the Perry Street Theatre, The Nat Horne Theatre and the Carnegie Studio Theatre, in Touring Shows, Regional Theatres, Dinner Theatres, and Summer Stocks.
 She also appeared on MTV with Carly Simon (directed by actor Jeremy Irons).
 She has choreographed and directed in Los Angeles, in Regional Theatres throughout the country as well as locally for several high schools and the former Boarshead Musical Theatre Summer Conservatory.
 She has studied voice with Beverly Rinaldi, ballet with the late Valentina Pereyaslavec, and contemporary dance with Dennon and Saybre Rawles in Los Angeles, among many others.
-She teaches and coaches all levels of dancers, singers and actors, is the Artistic Director of the East Lansing Dance and Theatre Company, and directs 3-5 productions each year.
-She is the current President of Lansing Matinee Musicale, a non-profit music outreach organization, and a past co-Chairman of the Michigan Federation of Music Clubs Dance Award, has presented several times at the MFMC and the LMM on Musical Theatre, and is the daughter of Theda Assiff, founder of the now-retired Assiff Studio of Dance.
+She teaches and coaches all levels of dancers, singers and actors, is the Artistic Director of the East Lansing Dance and Theatre Company, and creates, writes and directs 3-5 productions and original shows each year for The Studio.
+She is the Immediate Past President of Lansing Matinee Musicale, a 126 year old non-profit music outreach organization, current Co-Chairman of LMM's Richardson Young Artists Award for Musical Theatre, a past Co-Chair of the Michigan Federation of Music Clubs Dance Award, and has presented several times at the MFMC and the LMM on Musical Theatre.
+She is married with two lovely children and is the daughter of Theda Assiff, founder of the now-retired Assiff Studio of Dance.

 Ballet Master Emeritus